 A: While you can rely on reputable lenders to be upfront about their terms and policies, some of the more obscure details that you might miss include unexpected fees and penalties.
 For example, some lenders will hit you with a prepayment penalty if you pay off your loan early.
 Look for lenders that waive this penalty.
 In general, read the terms and conditions carefully before signing off on any business loan.

 Calculating the Costs: How Much Do You Really Need?

-One of the biggest mistakes that lead new restaurant owners to their downfall is not taking out enough money for their initial business loan.
+One of the biggest mistakes that new restaurant owners make is not taking out enough money for their initial business loan.
 This generally happens because they haven’t thought through all the expenses that will need to be covered by the loan or the slow rate that revenue builds up during the initial stages of a growing a business.
 Here are some expenses that you’ll need to consider when calculating your loan amount: